-We note that the Board can grant or refuse a licence but cannot attach conditions to this type of permit.
-However the Act imposes mandatory conditions on Unlicensed FEC gaming machine permits
+The Board can grant or refuse a licence but cannot attach conditions to this type of permit, however the Act imposes mandatory conditions on uFEC gaming machine permits

-The Gambling Act 2005 contains provision for local authorities to prepare a "Statement of Principles" that they propose to consider in determining the suitability of an applicant for a permit.
-Schedule 10, Para 7 of the Act states "In preparing this statement, and/or considering applications, it the licensing authority need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under Section 25.
+The Act contains provision for local authorities to prepare a "Statement of Principles" that they propose to consider in determining the suitability of an applicant for a permit.
+Schedule 10, Para 7 of the Act sets out in preparing this statement, and/or considering applications, "the licensing authority need not (but may) have regard to the licensing objectives and shall have regard to any relevant guidance issued by the Commission under section 25."

-In line with the above provision the Board has prepared a 'Statement of Principles' in relation to unlicensed family entertainment centre gaming machines as follows:
+In line with the above provision the Board has prepared a 'Statement of Principles' in relation to uFEC gaming machines as follows: